vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

     [date time] [SilKitRegistry] [info] Sending known participant message to SilKitAdapterSocketCAN, protocol version 3.1

-In a separate Terminal, launch the CanEchoDevice
+In a separate Terminal, launch the sil-kit-demo-can-echo-device

-    ./bin/SilKitDemoCanEchoDevice
+    ./bin/sil-kit-demo-can-echo-device

-You should see the following output in the terminal after launching the CanEchoDevice:
+You should see the following output in the terminal after launching the sil-kit-demo-can-echo-device:

     Creating participant 'CanEchoDevice' at silkit://localhost:8501
     [date time] [CanEchoDevice] [info] Creating participant 'CanEchoDevice' at 'silkit://localhost:8501', SIL Kit version: 4.0.50